Violating a Restraining or Protective Order - California Penal Code Section 273.6

 California Penal Code Section 166 - Contempt of Court

 California Penal Code Section 646.9 – Stalking

 California Penal Code Section 368 – Elder Abuse

 California Penal Code Section 594 – Vandalism

 Our Los Angeles criminal defense lawyers have a range of legal defenses we could use on your behalf.
+In certain cases, we may be able to argue a First Amendment free speech issue.
 We need to first review the details of your alleged violation to plan a strategy, but the most common defenses against violating a restraining or protective order in violation of California Penal Code Section 273.6 include the following:

 No knowledge of protective – In some cases, our lawyers may be able to argue you were never notified of the order and simply didn’t know about the protective order.
 Thus, if you didn’t know, you can’t be convicted of willfully and intentionally violating the order.
 The prosecutor has to be able to show you were properly served with the restraining or protective order and you had knowledge it existed.
 We might be able to show you never received notice or it was sent to the wrong address.
 If successful, you can be held liable for violating the order.